helicalco/docs/content/learn/git/git-workflow.md

 This will create a directory that contains the repository within it.

 Another option is to automatically create a directory with the same name as the github repository.

 ```sh
 $ git clone git@github.com:helical-tutorials/my-first-repository.git
 ```

+Great, you've successfully cloned your repository.
+You can now make changes to the files in the repository and push them to the remote repository.